Best VPN for Privacy and Security 2026: 8 Top Picks Tested and Ranked

 - WireGuard and OpenVPN protocol support

-- GhostBear obfuscation mode for censored regions
+- GhostBear obfuscation mode for restricted regions

 - VigilantBear kill switch